cp-algorithms/cp-algorithms/src/algebra/binary-exp.md

 <!--?title Binary Exponentiation-->
 # Binary Exponentiation

-Binary exponentiation is a trick which allows to calculate $a^n$ using only $O(\log n)$ multiplications (instead of $O(n)$ multiplications required by naive approach).
+Binary exponentiation (also known as exponentiation by squaring) is a trick which allows to calculate $a^n$ using only $O(\log n)$ multiplications (instead of $O(n)$ multiplications required by naive approach).

-It also has important applications in many tasks unrelated to arithmetics, since it can be used with any operations that have the property of **associativity**:
+It also has important applications in many tasks unrelated to arithmetic, since it can be used with any operations that have the property of **associativity**:

 $$(X \cdot Y) \cdot Z = X \cdot (Y \cdot Z)$$